stommen/tif285/Intro/preface.md

 -- Douglas Adams, *The Hitchhiker's Guide to the Galaxy*
 ```

-These are the lecture notes for the advanced-level course "Learning from data".
+These are the lecture notes for an advanced-level course "Learning from data".

 ```{admonition} Accompanying git repository
   All source files, including the jupyter notebooks used for exercises and demonstrations, can be found in the accompanying git repository (see the gitlab icon ![gitlab download icon](./figs/gitlab-1-32.png) at the top-middle-right and click on Source repository).